JoeyHentges/GraphQL-API-MongoDB-Database-Search/README.md

 # GraphQL-API-MongoDB-Database-Search
 Quickly integrate a search feature to your app.
 Search for different values in your database.

+**Features**
+* [x] String - any document with the search value in it.
+* [x] Int - any document that has a variable that matches search value.
+* [x] Float - any document that has a variable that matches search value.
+* [x] Boolean - any document that has a variable that matches search value.

 **Tools**
 * [x] **[Node.JS](https://nodejs.org)** v10.x.x
 * [x] **[Express](https://github.com/expressjs/express)**